ushasigh/srsran-jbpf/docs/srsran_hooks.md

 ### 11.1.4. __rlc_dl_lost_sdu__

-    Called when a new SDU is received from PDCP.
+    Called when an SDU is dropped due to an internal overflow.

     Context info:
     ```